peppelinux/federation-wallet/openid-federation-4-wallet-architectures-1_0.md

 A Web Wallet where the cryptographic keys are stored and managed on a media in possession by the End-User and the Digital Credentials can only be used by the End-User, e.g. using a FIDO enabled security hardware token, no matter whether the Credentials are stored locally in a Personal Device or in cloud storage.

 **Progressive Web Application Wallet (PWAW)**
 : PWAW is a web application that looks like a native app.
-It can be installed on a Personal Device and not necessarly using the operative system specific app-store.
+It can be installed on a Personal Device and not necessarily using the operative system specific app-store.
 The advantage with a PWAW is that it gives the End-User the same experience as a Mobile Native Wallet Application while also offering the benefits of a web application.
 PWAW can be Custodial or Non-Custodial.

 ## Establishing Trust With The Holder